baumandm/angular-refills/README.md

 They are all independent, so you can use only the ones you need.

+Refills is owned and maintained by [thoughtbot, inc.](http://thoughtbot.com/).
+This project is not affiliated in any way.

+_This project is currently in a pre-release state, so not all directives have been added._

 ## How to Use

 1. Include Refills in your project and include one or more of the patterns or components